Kernel Multi-Grid on Manifolds: Introduction

-The remainder of this article is organized as follows.
-In \cref{sec:setup}, we introduce the basic notation of second order elliptic equations on manifolds, and their solution via kernel-based Galerkin approximation.
-In this section we demonstrate the {\em approximation property} in the kernel context, which, along with the {\em smoothing property}, provides the analytic backbone for the success of the multi-grid method. \Cref{sec:Lagrange} introduces the phenomenon of rapidly decaying Lagrange-type bases, which holds for certain kernels -- using such bases permits stiffness matrices with rapid off-diagonal decay, among other things.
-Of special importance is the diagonal behavior of the stiffness matrix given in \cref{lem:stiffness_diagonal}, which is a novel contribution of this paper, and which is the analytic result necessary to prove the {\em smoothing property}.
-In \cref{sec:smoothing_prop} we discuss the smoothing property of damped Jacobi iterations for kernel-based methods both in the case of symmetric and non-symmetric differential operators.
-In \cref{sec:direct_mgm} we introduce kernel-based restriction and prolongation operators, the classical two-grid method and then the $W$-cycle.
-In this section, we prove \cref{thm:main}, a consequence of which is \cref{eq:mgm_iteration_count}. \Cref{sec:perturb} treats the error resulting from small perturbations of the stiffness matrix, as well as the prolongation and restriction matrices.
-The main result in this section, \cref{thm:theorem_pert}, demonstrates how such errors affect the multi-grid approximation error. \Cref{sec:trunc} investigates the computationally efficient truncated multi-grid method as an application of the previous section.
+\paragraph{Outline of the paper} The remainder of this article is organized as follows.
+In section \ref{sec:setup}, we introduce the basic notation of second order elliptic equations on manifolds, and their solution via kernel-based Galerkin approximation.
+In this section we demonstrate the {\em approximation property} in the kernel context, which, along with the {\em smoothing property}, provides the analytic backbone for the success of the multigrid method.
+Section \ref{sec:Lagrange} introduces the phenomenon of rapidly decaying Lagrange-type bases, which holds for certain kernels -- using such bases permits stiffness matrices with rapid off-diagonal decay, among other things.
+Of special importance is the diagonal behavior of the stiffness matrix given in Lemma \ref{lem:stiffness_diagonal}, which is a novel contribution of this paper, and which is the analytic result necessary to prove the {\em smoothing property}.
+In section \ref{sec:smoothing_prop} we discuss the smoothing property of damped Jacobi iterations for kernel-based methods both in the case of symmetric and non-symmetric differential operators.
+In section \ref{sec:direct_mgm} we introduce kernel-based restriction and prolongation operators, the standard two-grid method and then the $W$-cycle.
+In this section, we prove Theorem \ref{thm:main}, a consequence of which is the bound (\ref{eq:mgm_iteration_count}), which shows the (poly)-logarithmic complexity of our proposed method.
+Section \ref{sec:perturb} treats the error resulting from small perturbations of the stiffness matrix, as well as the prolongation and restriction matrices.
+The main result in this section, Theorem \ref{thm:theorem_pert}, demonstrates how such errors affect the multigrid approximation error.
+Section \ref{sec:trunc} investigates the computationally efficient truncated multigrid method as an application of the previous section.